-- The parents will receive a written record or tape recording of all that was said at the hearing. - A copy of the impartial district official's decision will be given to both the school systems and parents.
-The district official must render a decision within 45 days after the 504 Coordinator's receipt of the request for a hearing, unless the parents agree otherwise or the district official has granted a continuance at the request of one of the parties. - The decision made by the district official is final unless parents or the school system appeals the decision to the appropriate state or federal court.

-At any point, a parent/guardian may file a complaint with the Office for Civil Rights (OCR) if she/he believes that the district has violated any provision or regulation of Section 504.
+- The parents will receive a written record or tape recording of all that was said at the hearing. - A copy of the impartial Hearing Officer's decision will be given to both the school systems and parents.
+The Hearing Officer must render a decision within forty-five (45) days after the 504 Coordinator's receipt of the request for a hearing, unless the parents agree otherwise or the Hearing Officer has granted a continuance at the request of one of the parties. - The decision made by the Hearing Officer is final unless parents or the school system appeals the decision to the appropriate state or federal court. - A parent/guardian may file a complaint with the Office for Civil Rights (OCR) if she/he believes that the District has violated any provision or regulation of Section 504.
 OCR addresses Section 504 complaints separately and independently of the local hearing process, in accordance with the guidelines set forth in OCR's Case Processing Manual.
 A parent/guardian should contact OCR concerning timeframes for filing OCR complaints.